the Chromium logo

 You do not need to save modified preferences.
 All set and update operations trigger a timer to write the modified preferences to disk.
 This reduces the number of incremental write operations.
 If you really need to be sure that the preferences are written to disk (during shutdown), use PrefService::CommitPendingWrite().

 The PrefChangeRegistrar allows to subscribe to preference change events.
-A class that implements the NotificationObserver interface (notification_observer.h) can have a member variable
+A class that wants to be notified of preferences changing can have a member variable

 PrefChangeRegistrar registrar_;